 - OBS Studio: Best for screencasting during live streams

 - RecordCast: Best free online screen recording tool

 What to Look For in the Best Screencast Software?

 The process of finding the right screen recorder should always start with defining your goals clearly.

-For instance, if your goal is to create an online course, you’d want to look for a software that also includes a powerful video editor.
+For instance, if your goal is to create an online course, you’d want to look for a solution that also includes a powerful video editor.

-On the other hand, if your purpose is to answer customer queries, a basic screen recording solution should be sufficient for you.
+On the other hand, if your purpose is to answer customer queries, a screen recording solution with inbuilt video hosting and a basic video editor should be sufficient for you.

-Now most screen recording tools will let you do basic things like:
+Now most screencast software will let you do basic things like:

 Finally, you need to take into account your budget and whether you’re willing to pay for a premium screen recorder or want a free solution.

-Camtasia is the most feature-rich screencast tool out there that also includes a full-blown video editing software.
+Camtasia is the most feature-rich screencast software out there that also includes full-blown video editing capability.